DNS (retail company): Business activities

 In the first half of 2011, the company assembled 193,000 personal computers, making it the largest PC assembler in Russia.
 The company also produces laptops, desktop computers, monitors, smartphones, computer power supplies and computer accessories under the brands DNS, DEXP, and Ardor (ZET Gaming).

 Company structure

 The company was founded by 10 acquaintances and residents of Vladivostok, who had experience working in the computer industry.
-As of 2015, 9 of them continue to work for the company; the remaining founder died and passed his share of the company on to his family.
+As of 2015, 9 of them continued to work for the company; the remaining founders had died and passed their shares in the company to their families.

-Prior to 2018, the company consisted of more than 50 legal entities, each of which was registered in a different region but connected to the company by their common owners.
+Before 2018, the company consisted of more than 50 legal entities, each registered in a different region but connected to the company through their common owners.
 In March 2018, however, the company was restructured and all legal entities were merged into the limited liability company DNS Retail (also known as CSN Retail in English).